African Renaissance Monument

 A Trip to the African Renaissance Monument

-The main entrance to the monument de la renaissance africaine is up a huge flight of stairs, after arriving at a parking lot (which has a good and by-foreigner-standards-not-too-expensive restaurant and some Senegalese craft stores around).
-There are some 204 steps here, making it a terribly difficult climb, as one struggles up the steps huffing and puffing until arriving at the top... thankfully, even here, there is a superb view over Dakar.
+The main entrance to the monument de la renaissance africaine is up a huge flight of stairs, after arriving at a parking lot.
+The bottom has some good and by-foreigner-standards-not-too-expensive restaurant and some Senegalese craft stores around, plus there is some neat graffiti of murals which are found on walls at the parking lot.
+Sometimes there are concerts held there in a concert space.
+There are some 204 steps here to reach the monument base, making it a terribly difficult climb, as one struggles up the steps huffing and puffing until arriving at the top... thankfully, even here, there is a superb view over Dakar.
 For most, interest will lead forwards, to the ticket booth, and into the monument itself.
 Prices (found online) are posted below.

 Upon entering, in the current version (July, 2017), the "lobby" of the monument has two distinct presentations.
 The first deals with African, and African diaspora history, covering various leaders of renown (such as Léopold Senghor or Toussaint Louverture) and various historically important events such as the slave trade or colonialism.
 The second meanwhile is a presentation on Gandhi, his life, work, and message.
 It may seem strange to have Gandhi presented in a monument about Africa, but then the Monument of the African Renaissance is intended to be a universalist message, and hence Gandhi fits it well.
 Writing here is primarily in French, but the Gandhi exhibit also provides English duplicates.
 Tour guides fluent in English or French both exist.